sakkuntyo/test-plantuml/readme.md

 ## what's this

-This repositori for checking plantuml display via pegmatite
+This repository for checking plantuml display via pegmatite

 ## Operating environment